Looking for the BA Economics course details, subjects list, and syllabus?

 Subjects Knowledge

-The students who want to score well in the exam then you should have good knowledge in all the subjects.
+Students who want to score well in the exam then you should have good knowledge of all the subjects.

-And core subjects knowledge is very useful in interviews, group discussions, campus placement, and getting a job.
+And core subject knowledge is very useful in interviews, group discussions, campus placement, and getting a job.

 Critical Thinking and Problem Solving Skills